-Andreea moved to Riga in 2017 and praises Latvia for its nature and chilled out atmosphere.
-She shares her story of moving to Latvia.
+Andreea Cheratoiu moved to Riga in 2017 and loves Latvia for its nature and relaxed atmosphere.
+She was happy to share her story of moving to Latvia.

 In what ways has Latvia surprised you?